Cuis-Smalltalk/Cuis-Smalltalk-Dev/README.md

 # Cuis

 [Cuis](http://www.cuis-smalltalk.org) is a free [Smalltalk-80](https://en.wikipedia.org/wiki/Smalltalk) environment originally derived from [Squeak](http://www.squeak.org) with a specific set of goals: being simple and powerful.
 It is also portable to any platform, fast and efficient.
-This means it is a great tool for running on any hardware, ranging from RasPis and the like and phones, up to server racks, and everything in between, including regular laptops and PCs.
+This means it is a great tool for running on any hardware, ranging from RasPis and the like and phones, up to cloud servers, and everything in between, including regular laptops and PCs.

 Cuis is
 * Small